Dragon (Dungeons & Dragons): Overview

 Dragons are noted to be egg-layers, and most are described with sharp teeth, horns, and claws.
-A dragon in D&D is protected by its scaly hide, the color of which is determined by the dragon's species, and which offers a visual clue to the specific elemental nature of each species of dragon.
-Each species of dragon has a particular temperament associated with it, as well as a moral outlook derived from that temperament; these factors underlie the personality and behavior of individual dragons.
+A dragon in D&D is protected by its scaly hide, the color of which is determined by the dragon's species, and also offers a visual clue to the specific elemental nature of each species of dragon.
+Each species of dragon has a particular temperament associated with it, as well as a moral outlook derived from that temperament.
+These factors underlie the personality and behavior of individual dragons.
 While dragons typically are not portrayed with wide variances in appearance or personality within a species, exceptions are possible, especially in certain in-game settings, such as Eberron.

 Since dragons in D&D are portrayed as monstrous creatures designed to antagonize player characters, the majority of dragons in D&D are described as evil by default.
 This was more prominent in the original Dungeons & Dragons releases (such as the Dungeons & Dragons "white box" set (1974) and Dungeons & Dragons Basic Set) where only the gold dragon was specified to be lawful good while all other colors were noted to be chaotic evil (red, green, black) or neutral evil (blue, white).

-Detailed information about dragonkind in the 2nd, 3rd, or 4th editions of D&D may be found in their respective editions of the Draconomicon, a supplement book designed to provide players with more information about dragons; fifth edition has the similarly-themed Fizban's Treasury of Dragons.
+Detailed information about dragonkind in the 2nd, 3rd, or 4th editions of D&D may be found in their respective editions of the Draconomicon, a supplement book designed to provide players with more information about dragons; the fifth edition has the similarly-themed Fizban's Treasury of Dragons.
 No such book was published for the first edition, although the Basic game had a Bestiary of Dragons and Giants (coded AC10).